davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[ReportReady] = FALSE()
 			)
 ```
-- **DAX Explanation (Generated):** The DAX expression you've provided is used to create a measure called `Dax_EmpCount_RReady`.
+- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `Dax_EmpCount_RReady`.
 Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: This measure calculates the number of unique employees whose timesheets are not marked as "Report Ready."

 2. **Components**:
    - **`CALCULATE`**: This function changes the context in which data is evaluated.
-In this case, it is used to apply a specific filter to the data.
+It allows us to apply filters to the data before performing calculations.
    - **`DISTINCTCOUNT(vw_Timesheet[EmployeeName])`**: This part counts the number of unique employee names in the `vw_Timesheet` table.
-It ensures that each employee is only counted once, even if they have multiple entries in the timesheet.
+Essentially, it tells us how many different employees are present in the data.
-   - **`vw_Timesheet[ReportReady] = FALSE()`**: This filter condition specifies that we only want to consider timesheet entries where the `ReportReady` status is set to FALSE.
-In other words, it filters out any entries that are marked as ready for reporting.
+   - **`vw_Timesheet[ReportReady] = FALSE()`**: This condition filters the data to include only those timesheets where the `ReportReady` field is set to FALSE.
+In other words, it focuses on timesheets that are not ready for reporting.

-3. **Outcome**: The final result of this measure is the total number of distinct employees who have timesheet entries that are not ready for reporting.
-This can help a business identify how many employees still need to complete or finalize their timesheets before they can be reported.
+3. **What It Achieves**: The overall result of this measure is to provide a count of distinct employees who have timesheets that are still pending or not ready for reporting.
+This can be useful for management to understand how many employees still need to finalize their timesheets before reports can be generated.

-In summary, `Dax_EmpCount_RReady` provides valuable insight into the number of employees who have pending timesheet submissions, helping management track and encourage timely reporting.
+In summary, `Dax_EmpCount_RReady` helps businesses track how many employees have not yet completed their timesheets, which is important for ensuring timely reporting and payroll processing.

 **`DISTINCT_COUNT_EMP`**